sagarana/presentations/moosewood2025/slides.md

 Being is the interconnecteness, the resonant ecology, of things. <!-- .element: class="fragment" data-fragment-index="1" style="position: relative; top:-300px"  -->

-notes: read from zwicky
+notes: Describe Jan Zwicky
+- perceptual impossibility to see both at the same time
+- all we can do is switch between
+- it is one AND it is the other
+- wisdom comes from seeing_as, the flexibilty of metaphor, the experience of switching between more than the state of being in one or the other

 ---
 <!-- .slide: data-background-image="media/inversion.png"  -->
 I can only say, there we have been: but I cannot say where.

-notes: "something else comes into play with re-enchantment, something that makes us perk up, listen more, see more, be aware like never before as to what is happening.
+notes: That doesn't bring more stability, but it does point to a world that might have more magic and surprise - or as Taussig would put it, re-enchantment.
+Here's another quote from him: "Something else comes into play with re-enchantment, something that makes us perk up, listen more, see more, be aware like never before as to what is happening.
 The world acquires strangeness and we start exploring like when we were kids."

 ---
 <!-- .slide: data-background-image="media/books.jpeg" data-transition="none-in none-out -->